Vatsalparsaniya/Data-Structure/README.md

 # 🎃 Data-Structure Project 🎃

-Use this project to make your first contribution to an open source project on GitHub.
+Use this 'project' to make your first contribution to an open source project on GitHub.
 Practice making your first pull request to a public repository before doing the real thing!

-Celebrate [Hacktoberfest](https://hacktoberfest.digitalocean.com/) by getting involved in the open source community by completing some simple tasks in this project.
+"Celebrate" [Hacktoberfest](https://hacktoberfest.digitalocean.com/) by getting involved in the open source community by completing some simple tasks in this project.

 This repository is open to all members of the GitHub community.
 Any member may contribute to this project without being a collaborator.